onassar/JS-Foundation/README.md

 As a result of using this library, the following properties are added to the window object:

+* `start` a microsecond value measuring when the Javascript started to get executed
 * `booted` An array of all the scripts that were booted
 * `included` Whether or not scripts that were defined using the `require` method have been included within the scope of the booting sequence (this is